Q: At what cadence is data uploaded in a feed?

 A: Upload times can vary by day, but often occur in the early morning everyday in EST, and will always be uploaded within 24 hours.

 Q: How many files are uploaded per day?
 What is the size per file?

 A: File count and file size can vary per feed, and can also vary per day for each feed.
 However in general, customers can expect a few hundred part files to be uploaded per day, with no individual file greater than 250MB compressed.

 Q: I’m not able to access data stored in Cuebiq’s s3.
 What’s causing this?

 A: Please confirm that access keys that were delivered in order to access Cuebiq’s feed are configured correctly.
 If issues persist, please contact your Cuebiq rep.

-Q: Can the Visit Intelligence feed be delivered to a storage location outside of Amazon s3?
+Q: Can the Visit Feed be delivered to a storage location outside of Amazon s3?